WRC Student Advocates

 Meet the Student Advocates!

-My name is Toneasha Kelly and I am truly excited to be working in the WRC as a student advocate.
-I am a single mother of 3 beautiful children, ages 16, 12 and 2.
-I am in recovery with over 2 years clean- embracing life again.
-I enrolled at PCC January 2011 finding my place on campus by participating in the Project Independence program, The Passage, ROOTS program, and Phi Theta Kappa.
-While at PCC, I will continue to work towards an AAOT transfer degree then pursue a BA in early childhood development and finally obtain a MA as an Adolescent and Family Therapist.
+Hello!
+My name is Toneasha Kelly, and I am truly excited to be returning to the WRC for a second year as student advocate.
+I am a single mother of three beautiful children, aged 17, 13, and 3.
+I am in recovery with over three years clean embracing life again.
+I found my place as a student by participating in the Project Independence Program, The Passage, ROOTS TRiO Program, and Phi Theta Kappa.
+This year I will receive an AS transfer degree and move on to PSU to obtain a BA in Child and Family studies at PSU.
 As a student advocate, I hope to learn and grow while assisting other students to reach their fullest potential at PCC.
 My goal is that every woman on campus know about the WRC and the resources we provide.

 Student Leadership Program Guiding Principles